How is barley different from wheat?

-Barley’s a kind of grass, like wheat, that is a good source of carbohydrates for people.
+Barley’s a kind of grass, like wheat or millet or sorghum or rice, that is a good source of carbohydrates for people.
+Barley and wheat both grew wild in West Asia.
 Barley is different from wheat mainly in that it will grow with less rain, so you can grow it more different places.
 Also, barley doesn’t taste as good as wheat.
 So poor people usually ate more barley, and rich people ate more wheat.

 In the grasslands where people liked to live, barley grew wild.
 People gathered it when it came ripe every spring.
 They ate barley boiled, like oatmeal, or in soup, or they ground it into flour and made bread.
 People first began to farm barley (instead of picking it wild) around 11,000 BC in West Asia, possibly because of a climate change that made the world hotter and drier.